• About Us

 You may purchase your own driver record from:

-To order your record by mail, complete the Driver License Record Request Form and mail it to the following address along with a personal check or money order for the appropriate fee made out to the Division of Motorist Services:
+To order your record by mail, complete the Driver License Record Request Form and mail it to the following address along with a personal check or money order for the appropriate fee made out to Florida’s state-authorized motor services:

 Bureau of Records